 They do display a short intro into match types below the box (I added the pink box).
-But for new advertisers, this goes way over their head.
+But for new advertisers, this goes way over their heads.

-So Google should protect them, but instead they use broad match as the default option.
-This means that advertisers are paying for ads where they never intended to show up for.
+So Google should protect them, but instead, they use broad match as the default option.
+This means that advertisers are paying for ads where they never intended to show up.

 Their surprise is often big when they discover the Search Terms Report.
 This is a report in Google Ads that shows the exact search queries for which the ads have shown up for: